A Basic Guide to Getting a Divorce

 This involves a Court procedure which is virtually identical to that which applies to a divorce.
 The essential difference is that the Court pronounces a Decree of Judicial Separation rather than a divorce and therefore you and your spouse would remain married.

-This procedure is useful if you have been married for less than 1 year, as it allows financial proceedings to be commenced if necessary.
+This procedure is useful if you have been married for less than 1 year, as it allows financial proceedings to be commenced and resolved if necessary.

 11.2 Separation Agreement

 Many couples prefer to reach an agreement about financial matters arising out of their separation without involving any Court procedures at all.
 The way this can be achieved is for them to sign a written legal document which incorporates the agreement they have reached.
 Commonly, such agreements deal with confirmation that the parties to the marriage are to live apart and the manner in which maintenance and/or property are to be dealt with.
-Whilst there are no restrictions on what can or cannot be included in such an agreement, it is important to bear in mind that should either person make a subsequent financial application to the Court, the Court is not bound by the financial arrangements contained in the Separation Agreement.
+Whilst there are no restrictions on what can or cannot be included in such an agreement, it is important to bear in mind that should either person make a subsequent financial application to the Court, the Court is not bound by the financial arrangements contained in the Separation Agreement, although it may take them into account.

 For more information on the Court’s approach to finances for divorcing couples, please see our separate Guide to Finances.
 For information on matters concerning Children, please see our Guide to Children Law.
 For further information on any of the matters raised here, please contact the Family Department at Stafford Young Jones.